joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 ### Breaking the Dev Environment

-A right of passage is breaking the site: when the wrong code or the wrong Markdown commands are used.
+A rite of passage is breaking the site: when the wrong code or the wrong Markdown commands are used.

 ![alt](/images/wix/10.png)

 *Figure 10.
 Fail.
 Broken code on line 5*

 The code used to build my site has specific parameters around using quotes.
 What broke here: I attempted to refer to my cat in the possessive – ie: “my cat’s“ – but my use of the apostrophe was read as a close-quote.
-The beauty of an error message, though, is that it tells you *exactly where the problem occurs, in this case, line 5.
-The computer read that the mistaken apostrophe for close-quote, meaning that the actual close-quote at the end the “Description” field, in effect, acted like an open-quote.
+The beauty of an error message, though, is that it tells you *exactly* where the problem occurs, in this case, line 5.
+The computer read the mistaken apostrophe for close-quote, meaning that the actual close-quote at the end the “Description” field, in effect, acted like an open-quote.
 And an open-quote requires a close-quote, silly!
 My solution was to rename the description without the need for a possessive apostrophe.
 Et voilà.

 Another fun error: “Failed to unmarshal YAML”.